andonyns/devops-challenge/ARCHITECTURE.md

 ## Overview

-This document describes the infrastructure architecture and CI/CD pipeline for the DevOps Challenge application.
+This document describes the updated infrastructure architecture and CI/CD pipeline for the DevOps Challenge application.
 The solution demonstrates a complete containerized microservices deployment with monitoring, logging, and automated infrastructure provisioning.

 ## Application Architecture